-In this Talking Race & Kids video, we take a close look at the childhood landscape of racial learning.
+On this episode of Talking Race & Kids, we take a close look at the childhood landscape of racial learning.
 Beyond what we say to them explicitly, what other factors shape what our children learn about race?
 How do differences in racial and class identities shape the ways children learn and are taught about race?
-Maggie and Erin share their research then Andrew and Melissa of EmbraceRace take questions and comments from the EmbraceRace community (you!).
+Professors Margaret Hagerman and Erin Winkler share their research then Andrew and Melissa of EmbraceRace take questions and comments from the EmbraceRace community (you!).
 The transcript of this conversation follows.
 Further down you'll find the Community Q&A, then related resources and lastly guest bios.

 EmbraceRace: Welcome!
 I want to start by saying that for EmbraceRace, the topic of tonight’s conversation is the core issue for us.
 Namely, how do children learn about race and what can we, as the adults in their lives, do to support that learning in a healthy, thoughtful way?
 Both our guests are experts on that and their work compliments each other in a way that's super, super useful.
 Maggie, want to say what's up, Maggie?